RiyadhKh4n/blocknews/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) - Cascading Style Sheets is a style sheet language used for describing the presentation of a document

 - [Python](https://www.python.org/) - Python is an interpreted high-level general-purpose programming language.
-It is used when creating the backend functionality with Django
+It is used when creating the backend functionality in Django

-- I used GitHub [Project Board](https://github.com/RiyadhKh4n/cryptics/projects) to keep track of all the User Stories and Tasks necessary in order to build Cryptics
+I used two GitHub [Project Boards](https://github.com/RiyadhKh4n/cryptics/projects) to keep track of all the User Stories and Tasks necessary in order to build Cryptics

+- The [User Story Project Board](https://github.com/RiyadhKh4n/cryptics/projects/1) was used to keep track of my User Stories and ensure I implemented all the functionality I set out to implement.
+I used the MoSCoW method to prioritize which project requirements will provide the best user experience.

+- The [Development Project Board](https://github.com/RiyadhKh4n/cryptics/projects/2) was used to keep track of the different parts of development.
+It is more code-focused and describes the parts of the project I had to complete in order to meet my User Stories as well as any bugs that I fixed.

 ## Frameworks